calthoff/flask-orientdb/README.md

     #Run create_db in the example folder to setup the db.

 ### Set Database
+Set the OrientDB database you want to use.
 Username and password default to OrientDB's default 'admin', 'admin'

     app = Flask(__name__)